USCMediaImpact/mip-dashboard/details.md

 |       │   ├── frame.blade.php
 |       │   ├── header.blade.php
 |       │   ├── main.blade.php
-> this is our main template. like index.html. all used css js files are here.
+> This is our main template. like index.html.
+All the rest of the css and js files are here.
-> Can add GA code here
+> This is where we could add a GA tracking code.

 |       │   ├── menu.blade.php
 |       │   └── offCanvas.blade.php
-> our side menu are here
+> This is where the side menu is.

 |       ├── metrics
 |       │   ├── content.blade.php